syncfusion-content/javascript-docs/js/api/ejToolbar.md

-destroy the Toolbar widget all events bound using this._on will be unbind automatically and bring the control to pre-init state.
+Destroy the Toolbar widget, all events bound using this._on will be unbind automatically and bring the control to pre-init state.